Non-royal children of Duchess Camilla to receive royal titles following Queenship

 He began by telling the publication that because “we have never, ever had children of a King or Queen who remained untitled,” Duchess Camilla’s children have a good chance of receiving royal honours once their mother becomes Queen consort of England.

-He was also quoted saying, “I think what will be interesting when Camilla becomes Queen, is what happen with her children.”
+“I think what will be interesting when Camilla becomes Queen is what happens with her children,” he was quoted as saying.

-“We have never, ever had children of a King or Queen who remained untitled – so that will be interesting.”
-Especially when the question revolves around the “Parker-Bowles children being elevated?”
+“We have never, ever had untitled children of a King or Queen, so that will be interesting.”
+Especially when it comes to the “Parker-Bowles children being elevated?”

-He also added, “I think they are bound to get some sort of a title.
-Charles, even though he said he wants to be a moderniser, he is also a traditionalist, very much a realist.”
+“I think they’re going to get some sort of title,” he added.
+Charles, despite his claim to be a moderniser, is also a traditionalist and a realist.”

-“He quite likes ceremonial and he believes in the honour system in Britain and I think he will do whatever he feels it’s the correct formal thing to do at the time.”
+“He enjoys ceremonial and believes in the British honour system, and I believe he will do whatever he believes is the proper formal thing to do at the time.”

 For those who are unaware, Prince Charles became stepfather to Duchess Camilla’s children after marrying their mother in 2005.